- For Business

 A bundle of relevant documents which both parties intend to rely on at the hearing should be prepared, although in reality this will usually simply be a combination of all documents that both parties are in possession of.
 It is beneficial to limit the documents in use, and usually the tribunal will only consider those documents referred to in witness statements.

-The parties’ witnesses will give evidence and the other side will have the opportunity to cross examine them.
+The parties’ witnesses statements will be read by the tribunal at the start of the hearing and the other side will then have the opportunity to cross examine each witness.
 At the end of the evidence each party will have the opportunity to summarise their case.

-At the end of the hearing the tribunal will try to come to a unanimous decision on the issues before it.
+At the end of the hearing the tribunal will make a decision on the issues before it.
 It will provide a judgement which could be given verbally at the end of the hearing or it may be reserved and provided in writing at a later date.
 It may deal with liability and remedy, or may just deal with liability, leaving remedy to be determined at a later hearing.
 Reasons must be given for the judgement.